 Career Readiness English for Refugees

-Colorado's official English school for refugees
+Colorado's most-experienced English school for refugees

 English classes are FREE for refugees!
 Emily Griffith is an excellent resource for new arriving refugees to learn English, continue their education and achieve a long-lasting career.

 Career Readiness English as a Second Language (CRESL) also known as Colorado Refugee ESL classes are funded by the Colorado Refugee Services Program.
 All individuals with refugee, asylum or ORR status can attend CRESL classes for free for up to 5 years.
 Students can start any Monday.

 Scholarships to pay for college certificate programs are also available for refugees and asylees.

 8:00 a.m. to 5:00 p.m.
 Monday, Tuesday & Wednesday

 8:00 a.m. to 2:00 p.m.
 Thursday & Friday